phogolabs/prana/README.md

 ### SQL Migrations

-The SQL Migration are using SQL command API under the hood.
-Each migration is a SQL script that contains `up` and `down` commands.
+Each migration is a SQL script that contains `-- name: up` and `-- name: down` which have statements for run and revert operations.

 In order to prepare the project for migration, you have to set it up: